vasioo/Library/README.md

 <h1>Online Library Web Application Documentation</h1>
 <h2>Introduction</h2>
-Welcome to the documentation for our Online Library Web Application.
+Welcome to the documentation for our Online Library Web Application - "Nauka" (Science) .<br>
 This document aims to provide an overview of the project's structure, features, and usage guidelines.
 <br>
 <h2>Table of Contents</h2>
 <ol>